 Paintings of the hand and foot.
-Painted on 150 gsm watercolor paper and drawing was done with technical pen.
+150 gsm watercolor paper.
+Drawing was done with technical pen.
 Painted using Inkense pencils.

 There are numerous sources on the internet, particularly on social media, spreading misinformation related to vaccine safety.
 It is difficult to control the extent to which such messages circulate on the internet, because most of these posts circulate in closed groups in social media and other online echo chambers.
 The vaccine debate is stronger now more than ever due to the concerns regarding the safety and efficacy of the prospective COVID-19 vaccines which are under development.
 In addition, the COVID-19 pandemic has caused disruptions in vaccination services across the globe.
 All these factors make it important that reliable and updated information regarding vaccine safety is communicated to the public.

 Wikipedia is one of the most popular knowledge platforms in the world.
 The health information on English Wikipedia receives huge traffic, which makes it one of the most consulted health care resources in the world.
 The Wikipedia article about the COVID-19 vaccine has gathered over two million views.
 Therefore, it is important that Wikipedia’s vaccine safety information is updated and reliable.

 The Vaccine Safety Project launched this summer to find and bridge the knowledge gaps related to vaccine safety on English Wikipedia.
 The pages of the Vaccine Safety Project were designed like a WikiProject, a portal for Wikipedians with similar interests to collaborate with each other.
 The project created a portal with spaces for general discussion (talk), sharing vaccine-related news (news), listing articles related to vaccine safety (navbox), sharing tips for new editors (tips), listing sources and missing topics related to vaccine safety (sources, sources list, missing topics) and for article suggestions from Wikidata (Wikidata lists).